silefort/TIL/README.md

 ## VIM
-Close all splits but current[vim/close-all-splits-but-current.md]
+[Close all splits but the current one] (vim/close-all-splits-but-current.md)